jgh9094/GPTP-2025-GP-VS-LLM/README.md

 ## Repository guide

-Datasets used in the experiments.
-The `Task ID' refers to the identifier used to extract the dataset from OpenML.
-The other columns denote the number of rows, columns, and classes for each dataset.

 - `Data-Tools/`: all scripts related to data checking, collecting, and visualizing
   - `GPT-4o-Similarity/`: all scripts related to analyzing data for the similarity results
   - `Paper-Results/`: scripts for the results found within the paper